PROSPECTIVE MAKERS

 Small paintings, especially those priced under $150

-Smaller photo prints, especially those priced under $50
+Smaller prints (from any medium), especially those priced under $50